 Doing a bit of research on the history and benefits of meditation can help provide some context and encourage you to stick to your practice.

-You could also look for guided meditations online or in books and audio recordings.
+You could also look for guided meditations online, in books, audio recordings or take an online meditation training.

-Listening to inspiring stories from experienced meditators can give you something to aspire towards and remind you why it’s important to keep going.
+Listening to inspiring stories from can give you something to aspire towards and remind you why it’s important to keep going.

 If you’re ever feeling unmotivated or overwhelmed, take a break from your practice, then come back with a fresh outlook when ready.